tsmith512/directomatic/README.md

 Sheet and produces a validated, localized, full-URL list of rules for Cloudflare's [Bulk Redirects](https://developers.cloudflare.com/rules/bulk-redirects/).

+**New in v2:** v1 was a frontend-less Worker script, v2 has been mostly rebuilt as a CLI tool because the redirect lists are so long, more interactivity and longer execution times were needed.

 ## Features

 - Accommodates root-relative paths _or_ full URLs